Basic Performance Limits and Tradeoffs in Energy Harvesting Sensor Nodes with Finite Data and Energy Storage: Achieving Maximum Utility With a Finite-Battery Constraint

 One approach to solving this optimization problem is by using Markov decision process (MDP) techniques.
 Since solving MDPs is computationally intensive, these methods may not be suitable for computationally-limited sensor nodes.
 Consequently, we seek schemes that are easy to implement and yet achieve close to optimal performance.
-The next lemma gives an upper bound for the asymptotic time-average utility achieved over all ergodic energy management policies. \begin{lemma} Let $\bar{U}^{*^\mathcal{S}}$ be the solution to Problem~(\ref{optim_problem_1}).
-Then, $\bar{U}^{*^\mathcal{S}} \leq U(\mu)$. \end{lemma} The proof of this lemma, given in Appendix~\ref{app:utilboundproof}, uses Jensen's inequality and conservation of energy arguments.
+The next lemma gives an upper bound for the asymptotic time-average utility achieved over all ergodic energy management policies. \begin{lemma} Let $\bar{U}^{\mathcal{S}^*}$ be the solution to Problem~(\ref{optim_problem_1}).
+Then, $\bar{U}^{\mathcal{S}^*} \leq U(\mu)$. \end{lemma} The proof of this lemma, given in Appendix~\ref{app:utilboundproof}, uses Jensen's inequality and conservation of energy arguments.
 Lemma~\ref{lemma:utilbound} tells us that for any ergodic energy management scheme $\mathcal{S}$, $\bar{U}^\mathcal{S}\leq U(\mu)$.
 With an unlimited energy reservoir (i.e.,~$M=\infty$) and average energy replenishment rate $\mu$, if one uses $e^\mathcal{S}(t)=\mu$ for all $t\geq1$, this upper bound can be achieved.
 However, if $M < \infty$, achieving $\bar{U}^\mathcal{S}=U(\mu)$ using this simple scheme is not possible.
 Indeed, due to finite energy storage and variability in $r(t)$, $B(t)$ will occasionally get discharged completely.
 At such instances, $e^\mathcal{S}(t)$ has to be set to $0$, which will reduce the time-average utility.

-The question we answer next is, ``how close can the average utility $\bar{U}^\mathcal{S}$ get to the upper bound $U(\mu)$ asymptotically, as $M\to\infty$, while keeping the long-term battery discharge rate low?''
+The question we answer is, ``how close can the average utility $\bar{U}^\mathcal{S}$ get to the upper bound asymptotically, as $M\to\infty$, while keeping the long-term battery discharge rate low?''